 Things to Do in Port Angeles

-Celebrate Indigenous Culture
+Indigenous Culture & Heritage

 Port Angeles is rich in Indigenous culture.
 Quite a few local tribes reside on reservations along the coast of the Olympic Peninsula, and numerous Port Angeles parks, museums, murals, cultural centers, and events pay homage both to tribal history and contemporary culture.
 The Lower Elwha Klallam Tribe — who once had 33 villages in the area — resides just west of the city and is actively involved in the community.
 Every September, tribal members and community members gather for an annual salmon ceremony to honor and bless a new season of spawning fish.
 In downtown, you’ll find street signs written in the Klallam language.

-The Elwha Klallam Museum at the Carnegie operated by the tribe is a fantastic resource for those looking to learn more about the tribe’s culture and history.
+The Elwha Klallam Museum at the Carnegie, operated by the tribe, is a fantastic resource for those looking to learn more about the tribe’s culture and history.
 Located in the old Carnegie Library and open by appointment only, the museum features tribal exhibits, including the famous Tse-whit-zen Village — a pre-European contact village in the Klallam territory.
 Once located in the crook of Port Angeles Harbor, Tse-whit-zen flourished as a village for more than 2,700 years.
 Now one of the largest excavation sites of its kind, visitors can explore the deep history of Tse-whit-zen’s people.

 One must-see structure is the House of Learning Longhouse at Peninsula Community College.
 This is the first longhouse in the nation to be constructed on a college campus.
 Six local tribes collaborated to design the building, which is set in a wooded area on sacred lands but open to all respectful visitors.